Legal

 The law that applies

-We handle personal information in line with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+We handle personal information in line with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and the Privacy and Electronic Communications Regulations 2003 (PECR).
 The independent supervisory authority for data protection in the United Kingdom is the Information Commissioner’s Office (ICO).

 What this website does